aristanetworks/j2lint/README.md

 Build a Jinja2 linter that will provide the following capabilities:

-- Validate syntax according to [AVD style guide](https://avd.sh/en/latest/docs/contribution/style-guide.html)
+- Validate syntax according to [AVD style guide](https://avd.sh/en/stable/docs/contribution/style-guide.html).
+- Capability to run as part of a CI pipeline to enforce j2lint rules.
-- Develop extension that works with VSCode and potentially other IDEs i.e PyCharm
+- Develop an extension that works with VSCode and potentially other IDEs i.e PyCharm.
-  - if supporting multiple IDEs adds too much complexity, support for VSCode will take priority
-- Capability to run as a GitHub Action and used to enforce style in our CI pipeline

 ## Syntax and code style issues